mikljohsn/DB_access_PostgreSQL-Tailscale/README.md

 ## 3. Connect to the Database via CLI

 1. **Obtain the URL**:
-   - You will be provided with a local URL visible in the Tailscale adming console by the admin.
+   - You will be provided with a local URL visible in the Tailscale admin console by the tailnetwork admin.

 2. **Connect Using `psql`**:
    - Use the `psql` command-line tool to connect to the database (e.g. Git Bash).
 The command will look something like this: